calabrialab/RAAVioli/README.md

 E.g. you have the mixed genome in */resources/mixed/mixed.fa* and you have both the **viral index** (in */resources/viral/index/aav.fa*)  and the
 **reference index** (in **/resources/human/hg19.fa**).
 You can use:
 ```
-pipeline.sh -i sample_label.tsv -t 4 -o outputDir -a annotation.bed -V /resources/viral/index/aav.fa\
+RAAVioli.sh -i sample_label.tsv -t 4 -o outputDir -a annotation.gtf -V /resources/viral/index/aav.fa\
              -R /resources/human/hg19.fa -m /resources/mixed/mixed.fa
 ```
 If you also have the **bwa-index of the mixed genome** (in */resources/mixed/index/mixed.fa*) you can use -M instead of -m (in fact if -M is specified, -m will not be considered):
 ```
-pipeline.sh -i sample_label.tsv -t 4 -o outputDir -a annotation.bed -V /resources/viral/index/aav.fa\
+RAAVioli.sh -i sample_label.tsv -t 4 -o outputDir -a annotation.gtf -V /resources/viral/index/aav.fa\
                 -R /resources/human/hg19.fa -M /resources/mixed/index/mixed.fa
 ```
-If instead you do have the mixed_genome and its index but not the Viral index you naturally can use:
+If instead you do have the mixed_genome and its index but not the Viral index you can use:
 ```
-pipeline.sh -i sample_label.tsv -t 4 -o outputDir -a annotation.bed -v /resources/viral/aav.fa\
+RAAVioli.sh -i sample_label.tsv -t 4 -o outputDir -a annotation.gtf -v /resources/viral/aav.fa\
                 -R /resources/human/hg19.fa -M /resources/mixed/index/mixed.fa
 ```
 The same thing applies for the reference genome.